“a child + a book = soulful, positive change”

 Her latest book for the middle grade audience released this past March, Black Brother, Black Brother, is an absorbing, thought-provoking literary read.
 Her flair for eloquent storytelling is informed by years of sitting on the porch with her grandmother in a poor, segregated community of Pittsburgh, listening to wonderful stories from their heritage.

 Black Brother, Black Brother is self-described as her most personal book to date.
-The 14 year-old fraternal twins Dante and Trey were created in her imagination, but resemble her own bi-racial family (her oldest child Kelly presents as white and son Evan presents as brown).
-Dante is judged differently in school than his fair-skinned brother Trey and is unfairly punished.
-Fencing becomes a healing mechanism to channel Dante’s anger and helplessness, to give him the confidence and self-power that shows the world who he is and what he has to offer.
+The 14 year-old fraternal twins Donte and Trey were created in her imagination, but resemble her own bi-racial family (her oldest child Kelly presents as white and son Evan presents as brown).
+Donte is judged differently in school than his fair-skinned brother Trey and is unfairly punished.
+Fencing becomes a healing mechanism to channel Donte’s anger and helplessness, to give him the confidence and self-power that shows the world who he is and what he has to offer.

 Children’s Books by Jewell Parker Rhodes